 One thing I loved about the Rijksmuseum was the Information Boards available for some of the artwork.
 Both kids would pick up a board that identifies objects “hidden” within the masterpiece.
 It was a great way to get the kids interested in the art.
 The kids took a more detailed look at each piece teaching them that art is more than what is seen at first glance.

 The Picknickroom located on the ground floor of the Rijksmuseum is designed for children to draw for free and even to eat snacks that you’ve brought it.
 It is only open at select times, so plan accordingly.
 Guided family tours are also available for an additional 5€ pp. These must be booked at least 2 weeks in advance.

-You can avoid lines at the ticket counter by purchasing online.
+Book your tickets online!
 The busiest hours are 11am-2pm, so I would plan to visit early in the morning or late in the afternoon.

 Kids under 18 are FREE